alibaba/tengine/docs/modules/ngx_http_upstream_consistent_hash_module.md

 * `server` *weight* field: server weight, the number of virtual peers

-* Algorithm: It thinks of 1 server as m virtual peers, so n servers correspond to n*m virtual peers.
+* Algorithm: It supposes that 1 server is mapped to m virtual peers, so n servers correspond to n*m virtual peers.
 All these peers will be mapped to hash ring on average.
 Every time request comes, it calculates a hash key via configuration parameter, and finds a peer on the hash ring nearest to the location specified by the hash key.

 * It can dispatch requests to backend servers on average according to nginx configuration parameter.